-Between 1980 and 2014, 16% of pollinator species became more widespread (8% showed a strong increase), and 32% became less widespread (10% showed a strong decrease).
-The ratio between increasing and decreasing
+Over the long term, 14% of pollinator species became more widespread (5% showed a strong increase), and 34% became less widespread (13% showed a strong decrease).
+The ratio

-The indicator illustrates changes in pollinator distribution (bees and hoverflies) in the UK.
-The indicator is based on 389 species (147 species of bee and 242 species of hoverfly) of pollinator, and measures change in the number of 1km grid squares across the UK in which they were recorded in any given year - this is referred to as the 'occupancy index'.
+This indicator illustrates changes in pollinator distribution (bees and hoverflies) in the UK.
+The indicator is based on 351 species of pollinator (137 species of bee and 214 species of hoverfly), and measures change in the number of 1km grid squares across the UK in which they were recorded in any given year - this is referred to as the 'occupancy index'.
 Many insect species are involved in pollination but bees and hoverflies are known to be important and are presented here as an indicator of overall pollinator trend.

-species was more balanced between 2009 and 2014, with 34% of species increasing and 41% of species decreasing.
+between increasing and decreasing species was more balanced over the short term, with 39% of species increasing and 38% of species decreasing.

-As individual pollinator species become more or less widespread, the communities in any given area become more or less diverse, and this may have implications for pollination as more diverse communities are, in broad terms, more effective in pollinating a wide range of crops and wild flowers.
+As individual pollinator species become more or less widespread, the communities in any given area become more or less diverse, and this may have implications for pollination as more diverse communities are, in broad terms, more effective in pollinating a wider range of crops and wild flowers.
 Despite the inter-annual variation, the overall trend for pollinators remains downward.
-This indicator is not directly comparable with the previous publication as the Bayesian modelling methods have been improved, which has allowed a further 176 species (42 wild bees and 134 hoverfly species) to be included, thereby increasing the taxonomic scope of the indicator.

 Figure D1ci.
-Change in the distribution of UK pollinators, 1980 to 2014.
+Change in the distribution of UK pollinators, 1980 to 2016.

-- 1. Based on a total of 389 pollinators, comprising 147 wild bee species and 242 hoverfly species. - 2.
-Graph shows the unsmoothed composite indicator trend with variation around the line (shaded) within which we can be 90% confident that the true value lies (credible interval). - 3.
-Bar chart shows the percentage of species within the indicator that have increased, decreased or shown no change in occupancy, based on set thresholds of change.
+- 1. Based on a total of 351 pollinators, comprising 137 wild bee species and 214 hoverfly species. - 2.
+The graph shows the unsmoothed composite indicator trend with variation around the line (shaded) within which we can be 90% confident that the true value lies (credible interval). - 3.
+The bar chart shows the percentage of species within the indicator that have increased, decreased or shown no change in occupancy, based on set thresholds of change. - 4.
+This indicator is not directly comparable with the previous publication as the Bayesian modelling methods have been improved and 38 species (10 wild bees and 28 hoverfly species) have been removed from the analysis.